Ella-Kim913/R_FinalProject/README.md

 ## Key Findings and Figure
 Our analysis unveils a complex relationship between SNAP participation and healthcare coverage.
 The findings underscore disparities across states, with an inconsistent correlation between these factors.
 A notable bar plot from our presentation visually illustrates these state-by-state variations, highlighting the intricate interplay of socioeconomic and political dynamics.

-## Average of SNAP participation radio and healthcare coverage radio
+## Average Ratios of SNAP Participation and Healthcare Coverage
 (![000010](https://github.com/Ella-Kim913/R_FinalProject/assets/132117916/b0cd9b3b-34c2-4842-bb01-80be5f85063e)

 ## Conclusion